Kotlin/kotlinx.coroutines/docs/flow.md

 #### Conflation

 When flow represents partial results of some operation or operation status updates, it may not be necessary to process each value, but only to process the most recent ones.
-In this case [conflate] operator can be used to skip intermediate values when a collector is too slow to process them.
+In this case, [conflate] operator can be used to skip intermediate values when a collector is too slow to process them.
 Building on the previous example:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">